xsojs/com/README.md

 export default style;
 ```

-Then just use in your React component:
+Then use it in your React component:

 `index.jsx`